 Safety & Security

-As a parent, you should feel confident the Widefield School District has an extensive emergency plan modeled after the National Incident Management System.
+As a parent, you should feel confident the WSD3 has an extensive emergency plan modeled after the National Incident Management System.
 Yearly trainings are conducted, both at the district level and school level, to keep our staff and students prepared for emergencies.
 In addition, every school has emergency drills throughout the school year utilizing the Standard Response Protocol (SRP v2.x).
 Many of these drills are conducted with our other first responder partnerships, to include fire and local law enforcement.

 - STANDARD RESPONSE PROTOCOL (SRP)

 RAPTOR Visitor Management System

 Widefield School District 3 is adding another layer of security to our current building-entry procedure.
 All of our schools will now be using the Raptor Visitor Management System.
 Part of keeping students and staff safe is knowing who is in our buildings at all times, and the Raptor system allows us to do that.
 The Raptor system will better allow us to screen visitors, contractors, and volunteers in our shools and provide us with a safer environment for our students and staff.

 What is the RAPTOR system?